google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/image-optimization.markdown

 </tr>
 </table>

 39KB for a 100x100 pixel image may not seem like a big deal, but the filesize quickly explodes for larger images and makes image assets both slow and expensive to download.
-Thankfully, what we’ve described so far is the "uncompressed" image format.
+Thankfully, what we've described so far is the "uncompressed" image format.
 What could we do to reduce the image file size?

 One simple strategy is to reduce the "bit-depth" of the image from 8 bits per channel to a smaller color palette: 8 bits per channel gives us 256 values per channel and 16,777,216 (2563) colors in total.
 What if we reduced the palette to 256 colors?
-Then we would only need 8 bits in total for the RGB channels and immediately save two bytes per pixel -- that’s 50% compression savings over our original 4 bytes per pixel format!
+Then we would only need 8 bits in total for the RGB channels and immediately save two bytes per pixel -- that's 50% compression savings over our original 4 bytes per pixel format!

 <img src="images/artifacts.png" class="center" alt="Compression artifacts">

 {% include modules/remember.liquid title="Note" list=page.notes.artifacts %}

-Next, once we’ve optimized the data stored in individual pixels we could get more clever and look at nearby pixels as well: turns out, many images, and especially photos, have many nearby pixels with similar colors - e.g. the sky, repeating textures, and so on.
+Next, once we've optimized the data stored in individual pixels we could get more clever and look at nearby pixels as well: turns out, many images, and especially photos, have many nearby pixels with similar colors - e.g. the sky, repeating textures, and so on.
 Using this information to our advantage the compressor can apply "[delta encoding](http://en.wikipedia.org/wiki/Delta_encoding)" where instead of storing the individual values for each pixel, we can store the difference between nearby pixels: if the adjacent pixels are the same, then the delta is "zero" and we only need to store a single bit!
-But why stop there…
+But why stop there...

 The human eye has different level of sensitivity to different colors: we can optimize our color encoding to account for this by reducing or increasing  the palette for those colors.
 "Nearby" pixels form a two dimensional grid, which means that each pixel has multiple neighbors: we can use this fact to further improve delta encoding.
 Instead of looking at just the immediate neighbors for each pixel, we can look at larger blocks of nearby pixels and encode different blocks with different settings.
-And so on…
+And so on...

 As you can tell, image optimization gets complicated quickly (or fun, depending on your perspective), and is an active area of academic and commercial research.
 Images occupy a lot of bytes and there is a lot of value in developing better image compression techniques!
-If you’re curious to learn more, head to the [Wikipedia page](http://en.wikipedia.org/wiki/Image_compression), or check out the [WebP compression techniques whitepaper](https://developers.google.com/speed/webp/docs/compression) for a hands-on example.
+If you're curious to learn more, head to the [Wikipedia page](http://en.wikipedia.org/wiki/Image_compression), or check out the [WebP compression techniques whitepaper](https://developers.google.com/speed/webp/docs/compression) for a hands-on example.

 So, once again, this is all great, but also very academic: how does it help us optimize images on our pages?
-Well, we are definitely not in a position to invent new compression techniques, but it’s important to understand the shape of the problem: RGBA pixels, bit-depth, and various optimization techniques.
+Well, we are definitely not in a position to invent new compression techniques, but it's important to understand the shape of the problem: RGBA pixels, bit-depth, and various optimization techniques.
 All of these concepts are critical to understand and keep in mind before we dive into the discussions of various raster image formats.

 ## Lossless vs lossy image compression